stefanoborini/commodore-64/README.md

 facts, it asks to press a key, but since I would be the one at the keyboard, I would not simply play a random key.
 Instead I would write the actual word letter by letter, then it would be printed out at the end giving the illusion that it figured it out by itself.

+## grafica-3d

+Some sort of 3d plot.
+This is definitely something I copied from a book or programming magazine.
+It's extremely slow and I am not sure which function is plotting.